 U.S. Government Initiatives for Cyber Security Education

-President Obama and the White House recently stated that cyber security is “…one of the most serious economic and national security challenges we face as a nation, but one that we as a government or as a country are not adequately prepared to counter…”.
-In the most recent State of the Union address, President Barack Obama outlined his goals for cyber security reform in his Comprehensive National Cybersecurity Initiative, including information sharing, counterintelligence, and expanding the education of cyber security especially within the federal government.
+Former President Obama and the White House stated that cyber security is “…one of the most serious economic and national security challenges we face as a nation, but one that we as a government or as a country are not adequately prepared to counter…”.
+In one of his State of the Union addresses, former President Barack Obama outlined his goals for cyber security reform in his Comprehensive National Cybersecurity Initiative, including information sharing, counterintelligence, and expanding the education of cyber security especially within the federal government.

 With the backing of the federal government, the cyber security industry is expected to grow at a rapid pace.
 Market analysts anticipate (source) the cyber security industry market capitalization (source) to grow from around $65 billion in 2015 to around $150 billion by 2020 (source).

-Below, the President speaks about the state of cyber security and the efforts the US needs to make to ward off intruders.
+Below, former President Obama speaks about the state of cyber security and the efforts the US needs to make to ward off intruders.

 Online Cyber Security Degrees